-Shows and lectures are very popular and sell out quickly; advance ticket purchase strongly recommended.
-Tickets may be purchased at the door on the evening of the show, or in advance at the SMC Theatre Arts Box Office (Theatre Arts Complex, SMC Main Campus; limited hours).
+Tickets may be purchased at the door on the evening of the show 1/2 hour prior to showtime.
 Shows (except selected guest lectures) are held in the John Drescher Planetarium, located on SMC’s Main Campus in Drescher Hall Room 223.
 Admission to a single show or lecture is $6 ($5 seniors age 60+ and children age 12 and under).
 You can enjoy both the Night Sky Show and that evening’s scheduled Feature Show or Guest Lecture for the double-bill price of $11 ($9 seniors and children).

 7pm | Planetarium